otammato/CICD_AWS_Pipeline/README.md

 <br><br>

 ### Step 3
 Next, you are asked to choose a builder, indicate AWS CodeBuild.
 Choose your Region and click create a project, this will bring you to CodeBuild.
-In CodeBuild I used the following configurations:
+In CodeBuild we use the following configurations:
 <br>
 - Managed Image
 - Ubuntu